ansys/ansys-tools-local-product-launcher/examples/example_scripts/index.rst

 Examples
 --------

-For the examples below, we use Python's built-in ``http.server`` as the application to be launched.
+This section provides examples of how to use the Local Product Launcher to launch a product on a local machine.
+For these examples, the Python's built-in ``http.server`` is the application that is launched.

 .. toctree::
     :maxdepth: 2